Sequential Network Design: Abstract

 \section{Abstract}

-We study dynamic network formation from a centralized perspective.
-In each period, the social planner builds a single link to connect previously unlinked pairs.
-The social planner is forward-looking, with instantaneous utility monotonic in the aggregate number of walks of various lengths.
-We show that, forming a nested split graph at each period is optimal, regardless of the discount function.
-When the social planner is sufficiently myopic, it is optimal to form a quasi-complete graph at each period, which is unique up to permutation.
-This finding provides a micro-foundation for the quasi-complete graph, as it is formed under a greedy policy.
-We also investigate the robustness of these findings under non-linear best response functions and weighted networks.
+We examine dynamic network formation from a centralized perspective, where a forward-looking social planner constructs one new link between previously unconnected nodes in each period.
+The planner derives utility from the discounted sum of benefits generated throughout the formation process.
+Assuming the planner's instantaneous utility depends monotonically on the aggregate number of walks of various lengths within the network, we derive several key results.
+First, it is always optimal to form a nested split graph at each stage, regardless of the discount function.
+Second, when the planner is sufficiently myopic, the optimal strategy uniquely generates a quasi-complete graph in each period.
+This finding provides a micro-foundation for quasi-complete graphs as natural outcomes of greedy network formation processes.
+Finally, we extend our analysis to weighted networks, demonstrating the robustness of our results.

 \emph{JEL Classification: D85; C72.} \emph{Keywords:} {Dynamic Network design; Dynamic Network Formation; Efficiency; Nested split graph; Quasi-complete graph; Greedy algorithm.}